New York Giants vs. Dallas Cowboys Odds, Analysis, NFL Betting Pick

 Dallas has owned this rivalry with New York lately, winning seven of the past 10 meetings in the series, according to the OddsShark NFL Database.
 The Giants have also dropped nine of their last 11 games against divisional opponents on the road, and the short number here likely means another loss will lead to another failed cover.

-The Cowboys simply cannot afford to lose their home opener on national TV and get off to an 0-2 start, so look for them to come through with a big victory and cover the spread.
+The Cowboys cannot afford to lose their home opener on national TV and get off to an 0-2 start, so look for them to come through with a big victory and cover the spread.

 NFL betting trends